govau/content-guide/_accessibility-inclusivity/images-alt-text.md

 Alt text sits behind the image and appears when:
 - an image is disabled or fails to load
-- people with low vision or reading difficulties use [screen readers](#screen-readers) or text-to-speech software.
+- people with low vision or reading difficulties use [screen readers](#screen-readers) or text-to-speech software

 If you include images you must create alt text.